RedisLabs/redislabs-docs/content/rdi/monitoring-guide.md

       - targets: ["redis-exporter:9121"]
 ```

+> Notes:

-> Note: Make sure the `targets` value above points to the host and port you configured to run the RDI metrics exporter.
+- Make sure the `targets` value above points to the host and port you configured to run the RDI metrics exporter.
-> Note: The `scrape_interval` setting in Prometheus should be the same or more than the `collect_interval` setting for the exporter.
+- The `scrape_interval` setting in Prometheus should be the same or more than the `collect_interval` setting for the exporter.
 For example, if the `collect_interval` is set to 5 seconds, the `scrape_interval` should also be set to 5 seconds or more.
 If the `scrape_interval` is set to less than the `collect_interval`, Prometheus will scrape the exporter before it has a chance to collect and refresh metrics, and you will see the same values duplicated in Prometheus.

 ## Test Prometheus scraper